Possible twister: Damage reports at Mississippi-Alabama line

 The National Weather Service had issued multiple tornado warnings through the early evening, including a "tornado emergency" for an area of northwest Alabama.

 The National Weather Service in Huntsville tweeted shortly before 6 p.m. that "TORNADO HAS BEEN REPORTED ON THE GROUND" and told residents in an area of Colbert County in north Alabama to seek shelter.
-The county abuts the Mississippi state line.
+That county also abuts the Mississippi state line.

 The weather service also said there were preliminary reports of falling debris in the area.

-Robert Boyd, a meteorologist for the National Weather Service in Huntsville, Alabama, said severe weather warnings had been issued for northwest Alabama at least through 10 p.m.
+Robert Boyd, a meteorologist for the National Weather Service in Huntsville, Alabama, said severe weather warnings had been issued for northwest Alabama on Tuesday evening.

+Severe weather watches also were posted for parts of Georgia and Tennessee as the storm system moved across the South during the nighttime hours.